 10,000 cases and up

-This year we added questions on how many employees they have, how many they added in 2014, and on how many distributors they work with and states they distribute in.
-We saw strong relationships, as expected, between how many years a distillery has been in operation and their production & sales volumes, employment levels, and distribution capabilities.
+This year, the survey added questions on the current number of employees and how many were added in 2014.
+Distillers were also asked how many distributors they work with and states they distribute in.
+The answers revealed strong relationships, as expected, between how many years a distillery has been in operation and their production and sales volumes, employment levels and distribution capabilities.

-Using the results of these questions, we estimated sales & production in each range and analyzed aggregated results by State, and by distillery age (time in production).
+Using the results of these questions, the survey estimates sales and production in each range and analyzed the aggregated results by state, and distillery age (time in production).

 Volumes by State

-Several states are becoming leaders, but the growth in numbers and case volumes produced is a truly across-the-country phenomenon.
-We estimated 8 states in 2013 had production in excess of 50k cases, up from 5 in 2012.
+Several states are leaders, but the growth in numbers and case volumes produced is a truly across-the-country phenomenon.
+In 2013 and 2014, approximately eight states had production in excess of 50,000 cases, up from five in 2012.

 Map 1: 2014 Case Volumes by State

-Volumes by Age (# Years in Production)
+Volumes by Age (number of years in production)

-We looked closely at the responses to determine the mix geographically and by age.
-The Craft Distilled spirits market is changing rapidly, and any survey is subject to changes in the mix of responses relative to the full population.
+The responses give information about the mix of volumes geographically and by distillery age.
+The craft distilled-spirits market is changing rapidly, and any survey is subject to changes in the mix of respondents relative to the full population.

-Response rates were fairly consistent across the actual age distribution of the population.
-For aggregation and estimation purposes, we group respondents in the same age group.
+Response rates were fairly consistent across the age distribution of the sample group.
+For aggregation and estimation purposes, respondents are grouped by time in production.

 Table 1: Count of Respondents by Age